 The Strengths model was developed by Charley Rapp and Rick Goscha from Kansas University in the U.S. The approach focuses on the strengths of the person and of the community.
 It supports personal recovery and participation.
 The training consists of 2 days complemented by coaching and supervision.
 For more information click here.

-CARe Europe offers train-the-trainer programmes for persons who want to become a trainer in either the CARe model or the Strengths model.
+The CARe Network offers train-the-trainer programmes for persons who want to become a trainer in either the CARe model or the Strengths model.

 List of workshop leaders and trainers

-From the network of CARe Europe, we can offer advice and support in different fields.
+From the network of The CARe Network, we can offer advice and support in different fields.